 Except with the approval of the PgM, a minimum of one FPR, conducted at the preliminary plan completion level, is required for 100% TIA funded projects that are GDOT Let or are On-System.
-At the request of the EOR and with approval from the PgM, additional FPRs may be held for complex projects and projects that have many ROW or utility impacts.
+At the request of the PgM, additional FPRs may be held for complex projects and projects that have many ROW or utility impacts.